English French German Italian Portuguese Russian Spanish

 1) Shaykh Shu’ayb Al Arna’ut said regarding this hadith

-Chain is weak Haani bin Haani is Alone in Narrating it.... and the Word "Hajal" (Hop on one leg) in this hadeeth is rare rejected/Disowned
+Chain is weak Haani bin Haani is Alone in this saying... and the Word "Hajal" (Hop on one leg) in this hadeeth is rare rejected/Disowned

-Defect no. 1) Weakness of haani bin haani he is Mukhtalif feeh
+Defect no. 1) Haani bin haani is disputed over

-a) IMAM MIZZI SAID in tahzeeb ul kamal
+a) Imam al Mizzi said in tahzeeb ul kamal

-Ibn e saad mentioned in Tabqa tul Awlaa in ahlul kufah he was shia, ibn e madini said majhool, Al Harmalah reports from Ash-Shaafi’i, “Haani’ ibn Haani’ is not known
+Ibn saad mentioned in Tabqa tul Awlaa in ahlul kufah he was shia, ibn madini said majhool, Al Harmalah reports from Ash-Shaafi’i, “Haani’ ibn Haani’ is not known

 c) Author of Tahreer Taqreeb at tahdheeb said:

-d) Behqay RA said in Sunan AL kubra vol 10 page 226.
+d) Behaqy RA said in Sunan AL kubra vol 10 page 226.

-Comment: Behqy ra is saying (If) also he is saying hani is not maroof so this hadith according to him is weak 2ndly even if we agree then it is not proving dancing in dhikr but its is allowing like what SAHABI DID.
+Comment: Behaqy ra is saying "If this hadith is proven" so this hadith according to him is weak 2ndly even if we agree that it is saheeh then it is not proving dancing in dhikr but its only allows hopping after listening to one`s praise from an elderly.
+Not hopping in dhikr which sahaba never did.

 So it is cleared Hajal is not actually RAQS in reality.